adii-07/adii-07/README.md

 - My first project was a tablet-based application for one of the leading private banks in India.
 I worked with a backend team and was responsible for creating APIs in Java SpringBoot.
 It had a microservice
   architecture hence involved connecting multiple services as well as to third-party APIs.
 Also implemented Apache Kafka as a retry mechanism.
 - Currently, I'm working on an Internal Research Tool which is based on Generative AI.
 This tool involves the automatic generation and completion of various SDLC processes to improve the developer's productivity.
-  I'm responsible for creating a backend using Python, langchain.
+  I'm responsible for creating a backend using Python, and langchain.
 Using prompt engineering to ensure correct output is generated.
 - My interest is in software development with a touch of Artificial Intelligence and Machine Learning.